Select Page

 Intan Zulkifli, portrait of Janice Colby, “Storytelling the Environment” installation

 Created and directed by Dr. Brice D. Smith, LGBT milWALKee is an app and website dedicated to showcasing historically significant LGBT+ sites in Milwaukee.
-When the organization sought creatives to help launch their new House of History website, they partnered with MIAD students to create portraits of interviewees, produce animations and posters and even design shirts.
+When the organization sought creatives to help launch their new House of History website, they partnered with MIAD students to create portraits of interviewees, produce animations, posters and comics and even design shirts.
 In turn, students at UW-Milwaukee and Milwaukee School of Engineering conducted research and interviewed and filmed participants.

-“It’s really interesting to take my experiences with art and bring them to other people,” says Kira Breitlow ’24, a student who worked on the House of History project.
+“It’s really interesting to take my experiences with art and bring them to other people,” says Kira Breitlow ’24 (Illustration), a student who worked on the House of History project.
 “Putting everyone’s skills together to see what you can make of it is really exciting to me.”
-Another student in the class, Intan Zulkifli ’24, said “being able to interact with people more in this city our school is in, it’s nice.
+Another student in the class, Intan Zulkifli ’24 (Illustration), said “being able to interact with people more in this city our school is in, it’s nice.
 Being able to form connections with them is lovely.”

-Hj Bullard, the instructor for this service learning class, says collaboration like this prepares students for life after graduation.
+Instructor Hj Bullard says collaborations like this one prepare students for life after graduation.
 “It’s so important for students to work with people outside of the school because that’s what they’re going to be doing, even like a commission or even in a completely different field,” they said.
 “When it happens right, there’s so much creative potential and so much potential for collaboration and friendships.”

 Illustrated poster of